Panopto/Panopto-RR-Light-Service-With-Installer/README.md

 * Files in PanoptoRRLightService/Serial were provided by the courtesy of University of Washington.
 Original author does not support this code.
 The code is kept in this repository for as-is reference purpose.

 ## Build environment
-You may build the binary and installer from this source code with the following tools.
+You may build the binary and installer from this source code by Visual Studio 2019 (as of version 3.1.0).

 If you need to create a new version, update the version number both in AssemblyInfo.cs and Product.wxs.

-* Visual Studio 2017
-* WiX Toolset 3.11

 ## License
-Copyright 2019 Panopto, Swivl, and University of Washington
+Copyright 2021 Panopto, Swivl, and University of Washington

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.